 Robert Wurtz II

 Woe to him who builds his house by unrighteousness And his chambers by injustice, Who uses his neighbor’s service without wages And gives him nothing for his work.
 (Jeremiah 22:13 NKJV)

-In our text in Jeremiah 22:13, we have a “woe” being issued to the oppressive Jehoiakim, “(…) who builds his house by unrighteousness And his chambers by injustice, Who uses his neighbor’s service without wages And gives him nothing for his work.”
-The oppression consisted in his building a magnificent palace with the sweat and blood of his subjects, whom he compelled to do forced labor without giving the laborers wages.
+In our text in Jeremiah 22:13, we have a “woe” to the oppressive Jehoiakim, “(…) Who builds his house by unrighteousness and his chambers by injustice, uses his neighbor’s service without wages, and gives him nothing for his work.”
+The oppression consisted of him building a magnificent palace with the sweat and blood of his subjects, whom he compelled to do forced labor without giving the laborers wages.

-Moreover, we need to be consistent in how and who we pay.
-If two people are doing the same job they should both be paid equally.
+Moreover, we need to be consistent in how and to who we pay.
+If two people do the same job, they should be paid equally.
 No excuses.
 The servant of mammon will devise a thousand schemes to justify holding back wages by fraud, but James tells us that those wages will cry into the ears of the Lord.
-It does not please God and the people who do it will not prosper in the long run.
+It does not please God, and the people who do it will not prosper in the long run.
 It’s only a temporary win for them.

 People who do these things do not know they are destroying their testimony before others.
 God is simply not going to bless the behavior.
 Is there any wonder He declared, Woe to him who builds his house by unrighteousness and his chambers by injustice, who uses his neighbor’s service without wages and gives him nothing for his work?
 God doesn’t tolerate it, and neither should we.